- Test and validate both natural language responses and SQL query results directly within the chat interface.

 - By editing the response

-- By fine-tuning the Context
+- By adding Context

 Use the thumbs up/down icons

-If your feedback was thumbs down, a new window opens to let you adjust the query accordingly .
-The more thumbs up/down you provide, the more you will be training the tool to get a high quality correct answer.
+If your feedback was thumbs down, a new window opens to let you adjust the query accordingly.
+The more thumbs up/down you provide, the more you will be training the tool to get a high-quality, correct answer.

 Edit the Response